SenthuranSivananthan/az-resource-graph-samples/network/ip-forwarding.md

-## Virtual Machines with IP Forward enabled on the network interfaces
+## Virtual Machines with IP Forwarding enabled on the network interfaces

 ```
 where type == "microsoft.network/networkinterfaces"